doobeh/ergo/ergo/content/tellus/test-driven-design.rst

 In a perfect world, you would only write code once you have a test written, the test would initially fail, and you'd keep on coding until it passes.
+I'm personally not that strict, there's a lot of boilerplate involved in any web-app, and I'd rather get the foundations in, then build the stories to refine the application to my needs.

 Here's a rough example of the first few parts of the story.
 Don't try and run it just yet, this is just the code that handles our story, there's